 Free Legal Consultation

-Contact Matthews & Associates for a free legal consultation if you or someone you love has been injured by a Cook Blood Clot Filter, typically a Günther Tulip or Celect IVC filter.
+Contact Matthews & Associates for a free legal consultation if you or someone you love has been injured by a Cook Blood Clot Filter, often a Günther Tulip or a Celect IVC filter.

 The Bloomington, Indiana-based Cook Medical, Inc., faces people who allege Cook’s blood-clot filters have broken apart, migrated or perforated the inferior vena cava, the blood vessel in which they are implanted.
 The inferior vena cava brings blood from the lower body back to the heart.
 The filter is supposed to keep blood clots from reaching the heart or lungs.